DevYatsu/ConfigChameleon/README.md

 ## ToDo

-- Add csv support
 - Add a copy button on /password page
-- Add a reload button on /json page
 - Add features to minify files
 - Find a way to change some headers when several middlewares are present